salvatorecapolupo/zedinvaders/README.md

 Open source HTML5 / JS entirely base browser game.

-This game is based on our original comic ZED, seen inside "zero-episode" called "Game Over".
+This game is based on our original comic ZED, seen inside "zero-episode" called "Game Over" (see: https://www.amazon.it/ZED-Game-puntata-fumetto-cybernerd-ebook/dp/B00QW3SWXG).

 You can play this clicking on the cabinet inside the story: